5 Lessons Learned from Deploying 500+ Unattended Retail Stores

-To get our first Byte Foods stores deployed in 2016, we called local offices and offered to set up a Byte store at no cost to the business.
-We saw immediate traction.
-Of course they wanted fresh food on-site.
-Within a few weeks, we had 20 locations generating revenue around the Bay Area.
+Until Byte’s arrival, companies had very few decent food options.
+We noticed that 99% of companies weren’t offering fresh food to their employees because it was too expensive.
+This was a significant pain point, yet a tremendous opportunity.
+It’s no surprise that well-fed employees enable their teams to be more productive, happier and healthier.
+To get our first Byte stores deployed in 2016, we called local offices and offered to set up a Byte store at no cost to them.
+We witnessed immediate traction because offices were clamoring for fresh food on-site.
+Within several weeks we had 20 locations generating revenue around the Bay Area.

-As demand grew month over month, we saw companies for whom this was never an option begin offering fresh meals at work.
-We saw traction in the usual places of technology, finance, services industries, but also in places you wouldn’t expect like manufacturing, government agencies and non-profits.
+Growth accelerated month-over-month, and we saw companies for whom this was never an option begin offering fresh meals at work.
+We were thrilled to have traction in the usual places of technology, finance, services industries, but also in places you wouldn’t expect like manufacturing, government and nonprofits.

 Takeaway: Workplaces understand the value and impact of having fresh food on-site—and they’re willing to pay for it.